Documentation

 Index returns the index into the Deque of the first item satisfying f(item), or -1 if none do.
 If q is nil, then -1 is always returned.
 Search is linear starting with index 0.

 Insert is used to insert an element into the middle of the queue, before the element at the specified index.
 Insert(0,e) is the same as PushFront(e) and Insert(Len(),e) is the same as PushBack(e).
-Accepts only non-negative index values, and panics if index is out of range.
+Out of range indexes result in pushing the item onto the front of back of the deque.

 Important: Deque is optimized for O(1) operations at the ends of the queue, not for operations in the the middle.
 Complexity of this function is constant plus linear in the lesser of the distances between the index and either of the ends of the queue.

 Len returns the number of elements currently stored in the queue.
-If q is nil, q.Len() is zero.
+If q is nil, q.Len() returns zero.

 func (q *Deque[T]) PopBack() T